Barium acetate: Preparation

 Again, the solvent is evaporated off and the barium acetate crystallized.

 Properties

 Barium acetate is a white powder, which is highly soluble: at 0 °C, 55.8 g of barium acetate can be dissolved in 100 g of water.

 Reactions

 Barium acetate can be used in metathesis reactions.

-When heated in air, barium acetate decomposes to the carbonate.
+When heated in air, barium acetate decomposes to barium carbonate.

 Uses

 Barium acetate is used as a mordant for printing textile fabrics, for drying paints and varnishes, and in lubricating oil.
 In chemistry, it is used in the preparation of other acetates, and as a catalyst in organic synthesis.

 In popular culture

-Barium acetate was featured in a 2001 episode of the television series Forensic Files, recounting the 1993 murder of a man by his teenaged daughter (Marie Robards).
-That episode and other crime documentaries about the Robards do not name the chemical.
+Barium acetate was featured in a 2001 episode of the television series Forensic Files as well as a 2014 episode of the crime documentary series Redrum and an episode of Deadly Women.

+All of which recount the 1993 murder of a man by his teenaged daughter (Marie Robards).
+Episodes about the Robards do not name the chemical.
-Barium acetate was featured in a 2014 episode of the crime documentary series Redrum.

-Barium acetate was named as the choice poison of a teen's murder of her father in an episode of Deadly Women.